 In 2017, they planned to leave Australia and drive from Asia to London.
 Along the way, the pair shared videos documenting the trip with their thousands of followers on social media.

-Their posts on Instagram and YouTube are full of stunning landscapes, cerulean beaches and lush waterfalls that look ripped out of a luxury travelogue – a far cry from the reality many associate with less developed areas of the world.
+Their posts on Instagram and YouTube are full of stunning landscapes, cerulean beaches and lush waterfalls that look ripped out of a luxury travelogue – a far cry from the back-breaking reality many associate with less developed areas of the world.